lz1asl/CaveSurvey/README.md

 One of the possible target configurations is to read the distance and inclination from Bluetooth and use the built-in compass of the device.
 In this case both a waterproof Android 4.x device and CEM iLDM-150 cost about $250.

 We have tested from Android 2.1(cheap and small) up to 5.0 (better hardware and protection).
+The APK should also work on BlackBerry Q5 and probably others.
 Smartphones are recommended to have water protection (to survive), a compass (to read from) and a SPP Bluetooth profile (to connect instruments).
 See the list of current [Measurement Devices](https://github.com/lz1asl/CaveSurvey/wiki/Measurement-Devices)

 Feel free to join our team and help adding other devices/functionalities